-Begin in serene San Sebastián, the capital of the Basque Country, where you’ll get to try surfing at an international surfer’s paradise, go on our one-of-a-kind Tapas Tour through the Historical Quarter, and relax on Playa la Concha.
-We’ll also take a day trip to France!
-Next, relax for the weekend in regal Madrid, where you’ll get to stroll around the Puerta del Sol, pay homage to the legendary Real Madrid Football Club at the Bernabéu Stadium, and go for a rowboat ride in Retiro Park.
-Finally, we’ll spend a week in fun and funky Barcelona.
-Amble down its palm-lined pedestrian boulevards, explore the twists and turns of the Gothic Quarter, take a bike tour through the city and of course go to see Camp Nou, home of FC Barcelona.
-Best of all, you’ll get to practice your Spanish with everyone you meet!
+We’ll begin in serene San Sebastián, the capital of Basque Country, where you’ll begin your first session of lessons taught by native speakers.
+After your studies, you’ll surf at an international surfer’s paradise, taste your way through our one-of-a-kind Tapas Tour through the Historical Quarter, relax on Playa la Concha, and say bonjour to France on a day trip!
+Next stop is regal Madrid, where we’ll stroll through the Puerta del Sol, pay homage to the legendary Real Madrid Football Club at the Bernabéu Stadium, and go for a rowboat ride in Retiro Park.

 During this program, you will…